yuval134/LongNumberWebapp/README.md

 ### Future development options:
 1. Support other operations such as subtraction, power etc.
-2. Support multiple parameters, more then 2.
+2. Support multiple parameters, more than 2.
 3. Support POST request for very long numbers or huge amount of parameters.